 Behind the Scenes of a Creative Revolution: From The Sopranos and The Wire to Mad Men and Breaking Bad

-A riveting and revealing look at the shows that helped cable television drama emerge as the signature art form of the twenty-first century.
+A revealing look at the shows that helped TV emerge as the signature art form of the twenty-first century

 "This book taught me a thing or two about how a few weird executives enabled a handful of weirder writers to make shows I still can't believe were on TV.
 But what I found more interesting—and disturbing—is how it helped me understand why an otherwise lily-livered, civic-minded nice girl like me wants to curl up with a bunch of commandment-breaking, Constitution-trampling psychos—and that's just the cops."